ldelossa/blog/content/posts/gh-nvim.md

 `gh.nvim` the plugin will be checking out commits as you do.
 This allows you to visualize, run, debug, and inspect the code locally at every commit.

+This blog post will be a constant "WIP" as features are added and shift around during development. `gh.nvim` is new and has not reached a stable release yet.

 # Getting started

 ## CLI dependencies